The Mark of Zorro chapter 12 A Visit

 He hurried into the patio and rang the big bell for the superintendent, being well pleased.
 For when the Lolita saw the rich furnishings in the house of Don Diego Vega, she might the more readily accept Don Diego as a husband, he thought.
 When she saw the silks and satins, the elegant tapestries, the furniture inlaid with gold and studded with precious stones, when she realized that she could be mistress of this and much more besides— flattered himself that he knew the feminine heart.

-Soon after the siesta hour, a carreta was brought before the door, drawn by mules and driven by a native. and Lolita got into it, and bestrode his best horse and rode at its side.
+Soon after the siesta hour, a carreta was brought before the door, drawn by mules and driven by a native.
+Doña Catalina and Lolita got into it, and bestrode his best horse and rode at its side.
 And so they went down the trail to the highway, and down the highway toward Reina de Los Angeles.

-See also Zorro the Chronicles episode 9 Zorro and his double
+See also Zorro the Chronicles episode 13 The tornado

-They passed folk who marveled to see the family thus going abroad, for it was well known that they had met with ill fortune and scarcely went anywhere now.
+They passed folk who marveled to see the Pulido family thus going abroad, for it was well known that they had met with ill fortune and scarcely went anywhere now.
 It was even whispered that the ladies did not keep up with the fashions, and that the servants were poorly fed, but remained at the hacienda because their master was so kind.

-Presently they made a turning and could see the pueblo in the distance—the plaza, and the church with its high cross on one side of it, and the inn and storehouses, and a few residences of the more pretentious sort, like Don Diego’s, and the scattered huts of natives and poor folk.
+Presently they made a turning and could see the in the distance—the plaza, and the church with its high cross on one side of it, and the inn and storehouses, and a few residences of the more pretentious sort, like Don Diego’s, and the scattered huts of natives and poor folk.

 The carreta stopped before Don Diego’s door, and servants rushed out to make the guests welcome, spreading a carpet from the carreta to the doorway, that the ladies would not have to step in the dust. led the way into the house, after ordering that the horse and mules be cared for and the carreta put away, and there they rested for a time, and the servants brought out wine and food.